MaikoTan/suo-parser/README.md

 * Parse a timeline file into AST that is compatiable with [ESTree](https://github.com/estree/estree).

   > The AST types are defined in [src/types.ts](src/types.ts).

+* Transform a timeline file to a specifical format (currently, only [cactbot](https://github.com/quisquous/cactbot/blob/main/docs/TimelineGuide.md#timeline-file-syntax) style is supported).

 ## Install